Hunrito/ghost888/readme.txt

 Overview:
 1. Installing dependencies and compiling the three main parts.
-2. Configuring mysql database
+2. Configuring mysql/mariadb database
 3. Create a folder with the executable and directories
 4. Configuring ghost.cfg and default.cfg
 5. Give an example of the cronscrip
 6. Port forwarding

-Details:
+Installation:
 bncsutil specific:
 sudo apt-get install libgmp3-dev bncsutil/src/bncsutil/